This post may contain affiliate links. Please see my disclosure policy for details.

 One of the most popular things to do in Kandy is to watch a Kandyan dance performance.

 If you visit and you didn’t go you visit Kandy isn’t really complete in my opinion.

-It’s an amazing spectacle which brings to life ancient heritage through music, drumming, magic and fire-walking!
+It’s an amazing spectacle that brings to life ancient heritage through music, drumming, magic, and fire-walking!